We are Bread and Badger®

 Bread and Badger is the husband and wife team of Amanda and Sean Siska.
-Amanda creates the art and runs the online side of things, and Sean does the sandblasting.
-Lea, Heather, and Santino are our assistants, who tirelessly answer your questions, make your special gifts, and make sure they get to you safely and quickly.
+Amanda creates the art and runs the online and day-to-day operations, and Sean does our bookkeeping and some of the sandblasting.
+Jay is our production assistant, who tirelessly makes your special gifts, and sends them to you safely and quickly.
 Together, we make original tabletop vessels to help express your personality through your housewares.

 About the Name: